ToxicRevolution/CSGORankMeWeb/README.md

 Web interface for Rank Me CSGO Stat tracking plugin

 # Purpose
-This web interface is to allow users to view the stats from Counter Strike Global Offensive servers running the RankMe plugin found <a href='https://forums.alliedmods.net/showthread.php?p=1456869'>Here</a>
+This web interface is to allow users to view the stats from Counter Strike Global Offensive servers running the RankMe plugin found <a href='https://forums.alliedmods.net/showthread.php?p=1456869'>Here</a> or Kento's version found <a href="https://forums.alliedmods.net/showthread.php?t=290063">Here</a>

 # Features
 <ul>